We offer accessible counselling and mental health care in Melbourne.

 Is there a reduced fee available for healthcare card or low income card holders?

 Some of our psychologists are able to offer a reduced fee for healthcare/low income card holders.
-Please contact us (by phone) to discuss.
+Please contact us (by phone) to discuss your individual needs.

 Are psychological counselling sessions covered by Medicare?